Shiva-Ch0wdary/Subify/README.md

 ### In-app MP4 export

 - Use the **Export MP4** button on `/studio/[sessionId]`.
-- The server bundles `remotion/Root.tsx`, renders `CaptionComposition` with your session props, and saves the video to `public/exports/<session>.mp4`.
+- The browser re-uploads the original video from IndexedDB, the server bundles `remotion/Root.tsx`, renders the Remotion composition, and streams the MP4 back immediately (nothing is written to disk).
-- The API responds with `downloadUrl`, which the UI exposes via a download button.
+- The resulting blob is cached locally so you can download it again without re-exporting.

 ### CLI render (sample props)